 Purchases of cryptocurrencies made by the Company will be included within investing activities in the consolidated statements of cash flows, while cryptocurrencies awarded to the Company through its mining activities will be included as a non-cash adjustment within operating activities in the consolidated statements of cash flows.
+The sales of cryptocurrencies will be included within investing activities in the consolidated statements of cash flows.
 The sales of cryptocurrencies will be included within investing activities in the consolidated statements of cash flows and any realized gains or losses from such sales will be included in other income (expense) in the consolidated statements of operations.
 The Company will account for its gains or losses in accordance with the first in first out ("FIFO") method of accounting.